betterscientificsoftware/bssw.io/Articles/Blog/2020-05-lazy-approach.md

 #### Publication date: TBD

-Lots of fancy features may look attractive, but we rarely use all of them.

 ### Scientist software developers tend to extremes

 A common obstacle in the development of scientific software is that it